Is Cow Milk Better Than Goat Milk

 • A2 Casein: The higher proportion of A2 casein in goat milk may be easier for some people to digest compared to the A1 casein found in many cow milk varieties.
 Some individuals experience digestive discomfort from A1 casein.

-• Lower Lactose: The slightly lower lactose content in goat milk can be beneficial for those with lactose sensitivities, although it's important to note that it's not lactose-free.
+• Lower Lactose: The slightly lower lactose content in goat milk can be beneficial for those with lactose sensitivities, although it helps to note that it's not lactose-free.

 Trends and Latest Developments